 Close off entry.
-The second thing you should do is to make sure that there's no way for flies to get into your house to begin with.
+The second thing you should do is to make sure that there’s no way for flies to get into your house to begin with.
 Carefully check all your window screens for holes.
-If you find any, cover them immediately with a little duct tape.
+If you find any, cover them immediately with a little duct tape or Screen Repair Patches that you can get at Amazon.
 This is a decent temporary fix until you can get a screen patch.
 Next, seal all of your doors and windows with some weather stripping.
 Flies can fit through tiny little cracks.
 Be sure to look around cables, wires, and plumbing that enter the house, too.
-If there's enough space for a fly to crawl through, it will.
-Fill the space with some caulk even if it doesn't look quite big enough.
+If there’s enough space for a fly to crawl through, it will.
+Fill the space with some caulk even if it doesn’t look quite big enough.
 You should also invest in door sweeps.

 Outdoor sanitation.
 By keeping your yard clear of things that attract flies, you will be far less likely to have flies in the vicinity of your home.
 If there are fewer flies around your home, your chances of getting them in the house will be diminished.
 If you have dogs, be diligent about picking up their poop on a regular basis.
 Flies love poop.
 Also, keep a close eye out for dead animals like birds, lizards, rodents, and in-laws.
 If you compost, do it as far from the house as possible and bury food waste underneath yard waste.
 We all know how much flies like garbage.
 If you have a large trash bin out there, move it well away from the house and keep it clean.
 Don’t allow nastiness to build up in the bottom for flies to lay eggs in.